Growtopia: Release

 The game can be played on multiple operating systems, including Microsoft Windows, OS X, iOS, and Android.
-The iOS version was released on January 11, 2013, after the initial release for Android on November 30, 2012.
+The iOS and Android versions were released on January 9, 2013, after an initial period of beta testing for Android starting in November 2012.
 Following these mobile releases, the game was brought to computers; a Windows beta version was released on July 9, 2013, and a OS X version was released on July 27, 2013.

 Growtopia was available for a period of time on the Nintendo Switch, PlayStation 4, and Xbox One from July 18, 2019, to July 30, 2020, before being discontinued in order to "allocate all resources back to support the Mobile and PC version".
 The decision to discontinue all console support was declared on April 27, 2020, and had followed from a previous announcement on January 19, 2020, which had notified the community that there would no longer be any major updates or annual events for the consoles platforms, as their team only had "limited resources available".
 An Ubisoft Abu Dhabi team member stated that since there were "many, many more players playing on Android, iOS, and PC", they were going to focus their resources back towards those platforms.

+Growtopia has since been released on Steam, since March 7, 2024.

 Reception

 Growtopia received "mixed or average" reviews from critics according to review aggregator GameRankings.

 Jay Is Games described the game as "simple and easy enough to work on the mobile platform (and be fun for kids), but with enough room for customization and socialization".
 148Apps gave the game a 4/5, saying "the crafting mechanic is unique".
-Pocket Gamer's Peter Willington scored the game 6 out of 10, said he dislikes the crude menus, the UI is bland and cramped and hates the character design.
+Pocket Gamer's Peter Willington scored the game 6 out of 10, criticizing the design of the UI and the characters.
 TouchArcade wrote "With online games like this that take place in persistent worlds where everyone can interact, you’ll no doubt get some people trying to destroy things and generally make life tough for everyone else".